OR WAIT 15 SECS

-One of the most common surgeries performed on pediatric patients could become faster and safer thanks to a new surgical tool developed by a team of
+One of the most common surgeries performed on pediatric patients could become faster and safer thanks to a new surgical tool developed by a team of University of Virginia engineers.

 The new tool is currently in clinical trials and has shown promising results.